 Financial Planning & Investment Services

 You’re used to getting things done yourself.
 But when it comes to planning for your future, it makes sense to rely on seasoned help.
-Schedule an appointment with an Alaska USA Financial Planning and Investment Services advisor.
-Our advisors can help you reach your financial goals by learning what’s important to you, then designing a plan that aligns with your needs, experience, and time horizon.
+Contact an Alaska USA Financial Planning and Investment Services Financial Professional.
+They can help you pursue your financial goals by learning what’s important to you, then designing a plan that aligns with your needs, experience, and time horizon.
 They can help you understand your individualized plan, which may include different account types and investments such as stocks, bonds, and mutual funds.
-Once your plan is put into action, your financial advisor will continue to check in regularly to ensure that it is still working for you.
+Once your plan is put into action, your financial professional will continue to check in regularly to ensure that it is still working for you.

 View the backgrounds of our investment professionals on BrokerCheck from the Financial Industry Regulatory Authority (FINRA).

-With a traditional IRA, eligible contributions are made tax-free and are only taxed when withdrawn during retirement, often when you're in a lower tax bracket.
-Additionally, anyone with earned income under age 70 ½ can contribute to a traditional IRA, regardless of earnings of filing status.
-Traditional IRAs are also subject to Required Minimum Distributions (RMDs) starting at age 70 ½.
+With a traditional IRA, eligible contributions are tax deductible and are only taxed when withdrawn during retirement, often when you're in a lower tax bracket.
+There is no age restriction for Traditional IRAs, so anyone at any age can contribute if they are still working.
+Traditional IRAs are also subject to Required Minimum Distributions (RMDs) starting at age 72.